v-dumitrescu/serverless-chat/README.md

 # serverless-chat
-A chat app using Google Firebase
+A chat app using Firebase's real-time api and authentication